Meet The Trustees

 Hannah Brookshaw

-Hannah Brookshaw heads up Engagement and Communications for the One Public Estate programme at the Local Government Association.
-Born and raised in Hastings, Hannah has extensive local knowledge and experience having worked for Hastings Borough Council for 19 years until January 2022.
+Born and raised in Hastings, Hannah has extensive local knowledge and experience having previously worked for Hastings Borough Council.
 During that time Hannah worked in the regeneration, community development and tourism marketing teams, leading a range of projects and programmes over the years alongside local, regional and national organisations, including Education Futures Trust.

-Hannah served as a school governor for 10 years, chairing both the New Horizons and Hollington Primary Academy boards, giving her extensive experience and understanding of school operations, as well as the challenges and issues faced by families in Hastings.
+Hannah serves as a school governor for St Leonards Academy, as well as 10 years experience through chairing the New Horizons and Hollington Primary School boards, giving her extensive experience and understanding of school operations, as well as the challenges and issues faced by families in Hastings.

 Accounts